Are Vizslas Good with Kids? Family Guide

 Vizslas can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 44-60 lbs and lifespan of 12-14 yrs, the Vizsla requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 44-60 lbs and lifespan of 12-14 yrs, the Vizsla has specific care needs shaped by its genetics and build.
 Originally bred as a hunting and retrieving companion, the Vizsla brings centuries of selective breeding into the modern home.

 Health Predisposition Summary: Vizslas show higher-than-average incidence of hip dysplasia, epilepsy, cancer based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.